 12. Picterra — ML-Powered Object Detection

-Picterra specializes in training and deploying machine learning models for geospatial imagery.
-Users can label features, train custom detectors, and run them at scale, all through a web interface without writing code.
+Picterra focuses on one thing and does it well: training and deploying ML models for geospatial imagery.
+You label features, train custom detectors, and run them at scale through a web interface.
+No code required.

 Key strengths: